Teaching ideas

 Physical computing in computer science lessons (WS25/26)

-As part of the Computer Science Didactics course in the Digital Basic Education and Computer Science teacher training programme, students developed several physical computing projects for use in schools.
+As part of the Computer Science Didactics course in the Digital Basic Education and Computer Science teacher study programme, students developed several physical computing projects for use in schools.
 The aim of the exercise was to design practical learning settings in which programming, hardware and didactic concepts are combined in a meaningful way.

 Physical computing offers particular potential for teaching: the interactivity of physical devices increases pupils' motivation , while at the same time encouraging creativity and collaborative teamwork.
 This makes learning processes more lively, as abstract programming concepts are directly linked to real objects and concrete actions.